the0neWhoKnocks/docs.setting-up-windows-10-pro/README.md

 ## Disable Automatic Updates (part 1)

+- Open up Services and Stop then Disable 'Update Orchestrator' and 'Windows Update'.

 - Open up `gpedit.msc`
-- Navigate to `Computer Configuration > Administrative Templates > Windows Components > Windows Update`
+- Navigate to `Computer Configuration > Administrative Templates > Windows Components > Windows Update > Manage End User Experience`
   - Double-click `Configure Automatic Updates`
     - Select `Disabled`
     - Click `Apply`
 - In an Admin `cmd` or `powershell` terminal, run `gpupdate /force`

+- open up Task Scheduler
+- Disable all tasks for Windows Defender and Windows Update.
+Not sure if it's needed but I changed the permissions of the task to run as Admin user instead of System.
+I also eventually deleted the tasks, not sure if they'll just get re-added by something else.

 (when viewing the Event Viewer, I was seeing errors for WindowsUpdateAgent which appeared to be caused by the Windows Store, so disable it)
 - Open a PowerShell windows as Admin.